AllSystemsGo2/DNAliens-react-spring/README.md

 In the react viewcomponent function, create constants dispatch, t, navigate, and location to recieve useDispatch(), useTranslation(), useNavigate(), and useLocation().

-Also import character components: Lop, Player, and Cellina Include SpeechBubble and MultipleChoicePrompt components.
-Include setBubbleShow from Bubble Helper.
+Import setBubbleShow from Bubble Helper.

-Import pageSlice and configure an empty defaultState.
-Then add a useEffect to dispatch initializePageAttributes for the defaultState and useSelector to retrieve the selectPageAttributes in the pattern shown in Level1_001Frisbee.
+Import navigateTo from appSlice.
 Import setPageAttribute from pageSlice.

+Also import character components: Lop, Player, and Cellina Import SpeechBubble and MultipleChoicePrompt components.

+ Configure an empty object named 'defaultState'.
+Then add a useEffect to dispatch initializePageAttributes for the defaultState with dependencies for [dispatch, location.pathname].
+Use useSelector to retrieve the selectPageAttributes in the pattern shown in Level1_001Frisbee.

 The container div must include the style selector "view".